Last Updated for the 2026/2027 Academic Session.

 Letting Notes Pile Up

 The 8:00 a.m. to 5:00 p.m. schedule is exhausting.
 The easiest mistake is going back to your hostel, collapsing on your bed, and sleeping instead of reviewing your notes.
 If you let a week's worth of notes pile up, you will be overwhelmed when tests are announced.
-Read a little every single day.
+Read a little every single day and follow these proven ABUAD study tips.
+When you are tired, try using our ABUAD Pomodoro Timer to study in short, focused blocks without burning out.

 Poor Money Management